 Our Latest Evenings in Manhattan

-On our last journey to Ohio on Amtrak with Lukey and Kenzie, we spent a little bit of time in Manhattan going both ways on our journey.
+On our last journey to Ohio on Amtrak with Lukey and Kenzie, we spent a little bit of time in Manhattan, both coming and going on our journey.
 We had a layover in Manhattan going each way so we could transfer from one Amtrak route to another.
 This allowed us to walk around a little bit and to get some "real" pizza each time we were there.
+Honestly, the pizza alone is worth the nightlong layover!

 After we checked into our hotel room, we cleaned up a bit and then headed out for a short walk as we always do...